 Could you imagine if we had to organise all this ourselves?
 Could you imagine placing the order for 0.2% of my money to be invested in Norway stocks and shares, 0.1% in Israeli stocks and 0.3% in Singapore?

-I find that amazing every time I invest in an index fund, I am buying a stake in 1000s of companies around the world!
+I find it amazing every time I invest in an index fund, I am buying a stake in 1000s of companies around the world!
 Every year Katie and I fill up our ISA allowance and invest £20,000 each into the Vanguard Developed World ex UK Index fund.
 This money is automatically taken and Vanguard buys shares in all these businesses around the world!
 I find it astonishing!
 The below chart shows where your money goes, by country, when you invest in the Developed world fund.

-All the charts in this post and the information is using the latest information (Sept'2020) from the Vanguard website.
+All the charts in this post and information were taken from from the Vanguard website (Sept'2020).
 The Vanguard website is updated monthly; for the latest figures check there!
 Katie and I have better things to do than check every single month!

 What's in an index fund?